userisSamir/ADK-Personal-Assistant/README.md

-# Hackathon: Personal Travel Assistant (ADK Agent)
+Personal Travel Assistant (ADK Agent)

 This project is a submission for the "Agents Intensive - Capstone Project" hackathon.
 It is an "all-in-one" conversational AI assistant built using the Google Agent Development Kit (ADK).